 The COVID-19 pandemic has brought undeniable challenges to every aspect of life and school districts have been in a unique position during this time period due to the need to keep all of our students and staff safe.
-Crowley ISD"s response to the pandemic is intentional and carefully planned at every step.
-Under the steadfast and visionary leadership of our Superintendent, Dr. Michael D. McFarland, by March 30, 2020, our students were already learning remotely from home as our efforts to minimize "learning loss" was aggressively pursued.
-Through substantial planning, research, collaboration, consulting, testing, and retesting; Crowley ISD is prepared to implement our 2020-21 school year plan of successfully instructing our students and keeping all of them healthy and safe.
+Crowley ISD's response to the pandemic is intentional and carefully planned at every step.
+Under the steadfast and visionary leadership of our Superintendent, Dr. Michael D. McFarland our efforts to minimize and recover "learning loss" is aggressively pursued.